constant-e/CEMCL/README_EN.md

 A Minecraft: Java Edition launcher using Rust and Slint.

 ## Downloads
-There are two kinds of version, Release and CI.
+**It is strongly recommended to build CEMCL from the latest source code.**

 ### Release
-Release versions are stable versions, which is recommended for most of the users.
+Release versions are stable versions which are recommended for most of the users.
 1. Download from [Github](https://github.com/constant-e/CEMCL/releases)
 2. Download from [website](https://constant-e.github.io/CEMCL/en/download.html)